Faeq-F/Quokka/README.md

         }
 }
 ```
-Then create a class that inherits from IPlugger<br> (this is in the same namespace and can go in the same file)<br>
+7. create a class that inherits from IPlugger<br> (this is in the same namespace and can go in the same file)<br>
 > e.g., The following is part of the ShowTypedText plugin:
 ```
 public partial class ShowTypedText : IPlugger {

-        private string query;
         public ShowTypedText() {}

         public string PluggerName { get; set; } = "ShowTypedText";